Cockfosters: Theatre and the arts

 The Chickenshed Theatre Company, founded in 1975 in a chicken shed before relocating to its current site, originated the concept of inclusive theatre.

 Sport and leisure

 Entrance to Trent Country Park from Cockfosters Road.

 Cockfosters has a non-League football club, Cockfosters F.C., which plays at the Cockfosters Sports Ground.

-The Saracens used to play at Chase Side (also known as Clocktower Park); however, they are now based in Hendon.
+The Saracens used to play at Bramley Road (also known as de Bohun Park and Clocktower Park); however, they are now based in Hendon.
 The ground is still used for Enfield F.C. training and for the Saracens' 'B' team, Saracens Storm.
 It is also used as Saracens Amateurs' training ground.

 Cockfosters Cricket Club and Southgate Compton Cricket Club play at Chalk Lane on fields adjacent to Christ Church, either side of Cockfosters Bowling Club.

 Trent Country Park covers approximately 320 ha and features treetop adventure park Go Ape.

+The Cock Inn (formerly the Cock), off Cockfosters Road on Chalk Lane, opened in 1798.

 Demographics

 Cockfosters has its own electoral ward in the Enfield borough.
 The 2011 census of Cockfosters ward counted a population of 16,137.
 The ethnic composition was 73.7% white (51.7% British, 19.7% Other, 2.2% Irish), 13.5% Asian (6.5% Indian), and 8% black (2.9% African).
 The most spoken foreign languages were Turkish and Greek.
 Fifty per cent of the population were Christians, with Muslims and Jews forming 10% and 9% respectively.
 Of the 5,215 households, 3,219 resided in a whole house or bungalow; 68.8% of home tenures were owned, with minorities of privately rented and socially rented homes.
 Of economically active people, 4.2% were unemployed.
 The median age was forty years.
 The part within the borough of Barnet is covered by the East Barnet ward.